 Sea bass are another bottom-dwelling fish species.
 These fish are kind of stocky, usually only up to about 2ft long and around 9lbs.
 Sea Bass are black or dark brown, with fleshy lips.
 During spawning, males turn bright blue and have a blue hump on their head.

 Sea bass live all up and down the Atlantic coast.
 The best way to fish for these is to find the deep, offshore wrecks and drop the lines.
 One of the biggest challenges in fishing for sea bass is the time of year.
 Though their season runs from April-December, their favorite weather is cold, so anglers need to be ready for a frigid mid-winter day out on the open ocean!

-Because Snowy Groupers are bottom-dwelling fish, they’re perfect candidates for deep drop fishing.
-This means that the angler needs to make sure they’re with a highly experienced boat captain who knows the ins and outs of how to navigate that far Deep Sea and then drop bait down into the deep sea wrecks and properly troll for these fish.
+Because Snowy Groupers are bottom-dwelling fish, they’re perfect candidates for deep sea drop fishing.
+This means that the angler needs to make sure they’re with a highly experienced boat captain who knows the ins and outs of how to navigate that far then drop bait down into the sea beach Virginia wrecks and properly troll for these fish.
 The season for Snowy Grouper runs April-December.